K-Romanowicz/MECH105-Algorithms/README.md

 - m: slope of linear regression line
 - y0: y intercept of linear regression line
 - r2: r^2 value of linear regression, decimal between 0-1 (1 = 100%)

+---

+### Simpson's 1/3 Algorithm
+Uses Simpson's 1/3 rule to calculate the integral of a function using tabular data.

+`function [I] = Simpson(x, y)`

+Inputs:
+- x: equally spaced array of the independent variable
+- y: array with the dependent variable evaluated at x

+Outputs:
+- I: integral calculated using Simpson's 1/3 rule (and trapezoidal rule for the final segment if there is an uneven number of segments)